mcgarrah/legendary_quick_quiz/README.md

       3. ~~Bootstrap 5 (too new)~~
    2. Tailwind CSS
    3. Material UI
-   4. Raw CSS
+   4. Raw CSS (holy shit no...)
 4. ~~Dynamically add "options" for questions~~
 5. Images or diagrams for questions missing
-6. Import and Export JSON is not good
+6. ~~Import and Export JSON is not good - is better now~~
+7. ~~Import and Export JSON is inconsistent - fix catagory ID vs Name in export~~
-7. Add Google Login
+8. Add Google Login
    1. [Create a Flask Application With Google Login](https://realpython.com/flask-google-login/)

 ## Setup